-MEDEP, jointly implemented by UNDP and Ministry of Industry, Nepal Government is currently funded by Australian Government.
+MEDEP, jointly implemented by UNDP and Ministry of Industry, Nepal Government is currently funded by Australian Department of Foreign Affairs and Trade (DFAT).
 MEDEP is creating systems, structures and enabling environment for sustainable development of micro enterprise sector by:

 - Supporting the Government of Nepal to implement MEDPA program;

 - Building the capacity of the government and the private sector including NGOs (MED service providers) to sustainably deliver Micro Enterprise Development;